TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 ![!Sonarr Categories](images/sonarr-categories.png)

-Only thing you need to change/create is a separate `Category` that you're going to use for `Sonarr 2`
+Only thing you need to change/create is a separate `Category` that you're going to use for {++Sonarr 2++}

 !!! tip

-    This can't and shouldn't be the same category you use for `Sonarr 1` but a separate `Category`.
+    This can't and shouldn't be the same category you use for ^^==Sonarr 1==^^ but a separate `Category`.

 ### How does this Sonarr Sync work

-You now only need to make use of `Sonarr 1`.
+You now only need to make use of ^^==Sonarr 1==^^.
 When you got a TV show (or a movie if you use this option with Radarr) that you also want as 4K/2160p (UHD) then you make sure you make use of the Cloned Quality Profile.
 And it will sync at a scheduled time.

 ---
 </div>

---8<-- "includes/annotations-sync-2-radarr-sonar.md"
+--8<-- "includes/annotations/sync-2-radarr-sonar.md"

 [^1]: